guillaumemoreau/db-course/09_bigd.md

 - In CQL, you can only have conditions on the partitioning key and related things
 - If you try conditions on static columns, you will get error messages
-  - because result is not guaranteed
+  - because the result is not guaranteed
   - that you may overcome by adding `ALLOW FILTERING` to your query
 - On other columns, you also get error messages
   - because you would need to search for all data on all servers